 The protection code for the volume.
 Use the standard OpenVMS protection code format.
+This protection is written to volumes when initialized by MDMS.
+If not specified, the default protection from the domain record is used.

-/PURCHASED_DATE=date /NOPURCHASED_DATE (D)
+/PURCHASED_DATE=date /NOPURCHASED DATE

 The date when the volume was purchased.
 The date should be specified as an OpenVMS absolute time.
-Specify /NOPURHCASED_DATE to clear the purchased date.
+Specify /NOPURCHASED_DATE to clear the purchased date.
+The default purchased date is the date/time that the volume was created.